paxdotdev/pax/README.md

 Or values can be dynamic *expressions*, like:
 `transform=@{translate(200,y_counter) * rotate(self.rotation_counter)}` or `fill=@{Color::rgba(self.red_amount, self.green_amount, 0%, 100%)}`

-Notice the `@`-signs — these signal to the Pax compiler that the subsequent symbol(s) are dynamic, and should be evaluated in the context of the host codebase.
-The contents of the `{}` block are evaluated and the return value is bound to the setting.

-The mechanism behind this is in fact a whole language, a sub-grammar of Pax called 'Pax Expression Language' or PAXEL for short.[3]
+The mechanism behind this is in fact an entire language, a sub-grammar of Pax called 'Pax Expression Language' or PAXEL for short.[3]

+PAXEL expressions have _read-only_ access to the scope of their containing component.
+For example: `self.some_prop` describes "a copy of the data from the attached Rust struct member `self.some_prop`" A struct member must implement `PaxProperty`

-PAXEL expressions are distinctive in a few ways:
+PAXEL expressions are noteworthy in a few ways:
      - Any PAXEL expression must be a pure function of its inputs and must be side-effect free.
 E.g. there's simply no way in the PAXEL language to _set_ a value.
      - As a result of the above, PAXEL expressions may be aggressively cached and recalculated only when inputs change.
-     - In spirit, expressions act a lot like spreadsheet formulas
+     - In spirit, PAXEL expressions act a lot like spreadsheet formulas.

 #### Event handlers